ajavamind/Multi-NX-Camera-Control/README.md

  This MultiNX application code is a work in progress.
  Possible future improvements:

- 1. Convert configuration to use a JSON file. done!
+ 1. Improve User interface, error messaging, documentation
- 2. Improve User interface, error messaging, documentation
+ 2. Refactor for simplification, camera design, and more comments
- 3. Refactor for simplification, camera design, and more comments
+ 3. Add Repeat shutter for automatic photo sequences.
  4. Add more controls for NX300 and NX500.
- 5. For Multi Remote Cameras, add discovery, GUI controls for camera mode and settings.
+ 5. For Multi Remote Camera App add controls for camera mode and settings.

 ## Warning Notice